 Can Rosacea Go Into Remission?

-- 1. Long-term use of medications ease flare-ups - After years of using therapeutic medications, experts find that rosacea symptoms do go away.
+1. Long-term use of medications ease flare-ups - After years of using therapeutic medications, experts find that rosacea symptoms do go away.
 The problem is that stopping all use of medications may lead to symptoms returning.
 It might be months or even years later, but there's no proof that rosacea can be cured permanently.

-- 2. Dietary changes remove all triggers - A complete change to your diet can stop the triggers that cause flare-ups.
+2. Dietary changes remove all triggers - A complete change in your diet can stop the triggers that cause flare-ups.
 If you suddenly decide to remove all sugar from your diet, that can be enough to end triggers.
 The same is true of other common triggers like red wine, wheat, or spicy foods.

-- 4. Stress-reducing techniques ease stress-induced rosacea - Stress is a common trigger for rosacea.
+4. Stress-reducing techniques ease stress-induced rosacea - Stress is a common trigger for rosacea.
 If you take a new job where there's less stress or add stress-reducing practices like yoga to your routine, it may help stop flare-ups.

-There is no Cure, so You Must Remain Proactive
+There is No Cure, so You Must Remain Proactive